New F1D Rules

 AMA Indoor Rules Cycle

 The initial vote on the AMA Indoor rules has concluded.
 All but two of the initial proposals passed.
-The final vote ballots are sent out at the end of August and the results will be published September 30 on the AMA website.
+The final ballots were sent out at the end of August and the results will be published September 30 on the AMA website.

 Of the proposals that passed the initial vote, the two main proposals to watch for final passage will concern allowing plastic covering on A-6 models and adding 35 cm (F1R) as a new AMA record-setting event.

-Recently at a contest in West Baden, Indiana, I test-flew some new F1L models that I had built.
-I was unhappy with the propellers because they seemed to require a lot of power and I could not climb much beyond 50 feet high.
+At a recent contest in West Baden, Indiana, I test-flew some new F1L models that I had built.
+I was unhappy with the propellers because they seemed to require a lot of power and I could not climb much beyond 50 feet.

 After I returned home, I compared the new 26-inch block to my old one.
 The F1L propeller fit my old block, but did not fit the new one.
 I wanted to find a better way to measure the pitch of these new propeller blocks.